PHASE 2 OF 7

 LLM answering phone callsHealthMental Health AI Agent

-Same tech combination, different industry.
+Same tech, different industry.
 One swap turns a 911 dispatcher into a mental health support line.

 SWAP: TECH